 A response to this request (called a %presentation) will be obtained from a holder component of the peer party.
 This response will contain a reference to the request, allowing the verifier to combine them.
 The verifier will then check that the data in the response is a credential that it has asked for (correct type/%issuer), verify the proofs that are provided (predominantly the digital signature), and do some additional checks (e.g. whether or not the credential has expired, is revoked, and such).

 3.3.
 Holder Component, and its Policy/Preferences

-It may happen that the Wallet does not have such a credential.
-However, for every (credential, issuer) pair, the request should specify the URI that is capable of issuing such a credential.
-If or when the Holder Policy/Preferences permit this, the Holder then requests its Owner’s TVE to initiate a new transaction that will get the credential from that issuer, for which a clean transaction form would then consist of one that contains said credential.
-The Holder would then store it in its Owner’s Wallet, and then proceed to service the presentation request as if it had obtained that credential from its Owner’s Wallet.
+It may happen that the wallet does not have such a credential.
+However, for every (%credential, %issuer) pair, the request should specify the URI that is capable of issuing such a credential.
+If or when the Holder Policy%/Preferences permit this, the holder then requests its %principal’s data collector to initiate a new transaction that will get the credential from that issuer, for which a clean transaction form would then consist of one that contains said credential.
+The holder would then store it in its %principal’s wallet, and then proceed to service the presentation request as if it had obtained that credential from its %principal’s wallet.